biod/sambamba/INSTALL.md

     env CC=gcc make -f Makefile.guix -j 8
     make -f Makefile.guix check

+To make the static release:

+    env CC=gcc make -f Makefile.guix static

+It gives some errors, but should work:

+    ./bin/sambamba

+When you only get unit tests disable them with `--DRT-testmode=run-main`

-Note that this also works in the emacs shell.
+Note that this all also works in the emacs shell.

 ### Guix VM